SoumabrataBhowmik/soumabratabhowmik/README.md

 **soumabratabhowmik**

 I am a 3rd-year B.Tech CSBS student passionate about designing robust, scalable, and intelligent systems.
 My work focuses on building AI architectures that can handle complex, multimodal data while remaining resilient to real-world challenges like distribution shifts, noise, and partial observability.
-From CNN-Transformer fusions to Agentic RAG pipelines, I love translating theoretical ML concepts into highly efficient, deployable solutions.
+From CNN-Transformer fusions to Agentic RAG pipelines, my focus is on translating theoretical ML concepts into highly efficient, deployable solutions.

 ### **Core Focus & Research Interests**